Bajrang Punia

-Bajrang Punia (born 26 February 1994) is an Indian politician and former freestyle wrestler.
+Bajrang Punia (born 26 February 1994) is an Indian freestyle wrestler.
 He has won a bronze medal at the 2020 Tokyo Olympics.
-Punia is the only Indian wrestler to win four medals at the World Championships.
+Punia is also a four-time medalist at the World Wrestling Championships, making him the first and only Indian wrestler to accomplish this feat.
 He is a multiple gold medalist at the Asian Games, Asian Championships, Commonwealth Games and Commonwealth Championships.
+He was the first Indian wrestler to achieve the World No.1 ranking and remains the only Indian to have held that position consistently for two years.
 For his achievements in wrestling, Punia has been honored with the Khel Ratna, Arjuna Award, and Padma Shri.
-In 2024, he joined the Indian National Congress and currently serves as the Working President of the All India Kisan Congress.

 Early life and background

 Punia was born in Khudan village, Jhajjar, Haryana, India.
 He began wrestling at the age of seven and was encouraged to pursue the sport by his father.
 Punia grew up in rural area.
 His family did not have money for traditional sports.
 Instead, he had to partake in free sports like Wrestling and Kabaddi.
 Punia's father was a wrestler as well and at a young age, his family enrolled him in a local mud wrestling school.
 Punia started to skip school to go to wrestling practice.
 He went to Chattarsal Stadium in 2008 where he was trained by Ramphal Mann.
 In 2015, his family moved to Sonepat so that he could attend a regional center of Sports Authority of India.

 He used to work in the Indian Railways on the post of Gazetted officer OSD Sports and resigned in 2024 September Punia is married to fellow wrestler Sangeeta Phogat.